Stability conditions in families: Introduction

 The theory of base change for semiorthogonal decompositions has been developed by Kuznetsov \cite{Kuz:base-change}; the corresponding theory for t-structures is originally due to Abramovich and Polishchuk \cite{AP:t-structures,Polishchuk:families-of-t-structures}.
 In Part~\ref{part:sod-t-structure-families} we recall and generalize these results to our context.
 In particular, Theorem~\ref{Thm-D-bc} addresses an important technical point, base change of t-structures with respect to essentially perfect morphisms.

 A second technical point of this paper is a rigorous treatment of Quot spaces for fiberwise t-structures.
 This is the main goal of Section~\ref{sec:quotspaces}, in Part~\ref{part:ModuliSpaces}.
 The existence of Quot spaces allows us, among other things, to give a proof of Langton-Maruyama's semistable reduction without using completions, see Theorem~\ref{thm:Langton}.
 This result is fundamental for us, since it gives examples for HN structures over a curve, and is thus part of the proof of Theorem~\ref{MainThm:IntroConstruction}.
+It is worth mentioning that we use the algebraicity of the moduli stack to prove the algebraicity of the Quot functor.
+This implication is in the opposite direction from the construction of classical moduli spaces of sheaves, so our results depend heavily on the powerful machinery of \cite{lieblich:remarks-coherent-algebras}.

 The support property in Definition~\ref{MainDef:Intro}.\eqref{enum:introsupport} is studied in detail in Section~\ref{sec:StabCondOverS}.
 In combination with boundedness and universal closedness of relative moduli spaces it ensures, for example, that openness of stability is preserved by deformations, by tilting, or when inducing stability conditions on the admissible subcategory $\cD$.
 It also allows us to avoid imposing the noetherianity of the heart of the t-structure.